jlyonsmith/HowTo/Procedures/Branching.md

 Semantic versioning allows additional metadata after the patch number separated by a `-` or `+` depending on the type of data.
 I use the `+` option to add a _revision number_ which is the date and a sequence number.
 The sequence number allows multiple revisions in a single day.

 I recommend updating the revision number right before doing the release build, as it will help you identify when a build was created.
-Revision numbers are mostly helpful in complex products with complicated build & test cycles, where builds or tests may fail and need to be repeated before release.
+Revision numbers are mostly helpful in products with complicated build & test cycles, where builds or tests may fail and need to be repeated before release.

 It's also handy if you want to do releases from the main branch, but don't want to update the patch numbers.
 Make sure the revision goes into you tag descriptions.